 If two balls are equidistant from the pallino at the end of the frame, then the next closest ball breaks the tie.

 The team that scores, controls the pallino to begin the next frame.
 They get to throw the pallino, followed by the first bocce ball.

-The first team to reach 12 points, wins that game.
+The first team to reach 11 points--and win by 2 points--wins that game.
 In league play, the team winning two (2) out of three (3) games will be the winner for that night.